 JPMorgan Chase & Co.
 Structured Investments

-Uncapped Contingent Buffered Return Enhanced Notes Linked to the Lesser Performing of the S&P 500[®] Index and the Russell 2000[®] Index due March 5, 2021
+Dual Directional Contingent Buffered Return Enhanced Notes Linked to the Lesser Performing of the S&P 500[®] Index and the Russell 2000[®] Index due March 31, 2021

-- The notes are designed for investors who seek a return of 1.75 times any appreciation of the lesser performing of the S&P 500[®] Index and the Russell 2000[®] Index. - Investors should be willing to forgo interest and dividend payments and be willing to lose some or all of their principal amount at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Payments on the notes are not linked to a basket composed of the Indices.
-Payments on the notes are linked to the performance of each of the Indices individually, as described below. - Minimum denominations of \$1,000 and integral multiples thereof - The notes priced on March 2, 2016 and are expected to settle on or about March 7, 2016. - CUSIP: 48128GPC8
+- ?
+The notes are designed for investors who seek an uncapped return of 1.23 times any appreciation, or a capped, unleveraged return equal to the absolute value of any depreciation (up to the Contingent Buffer Amount of 40%), of the lesser performing of the S&P 500[®] Index and the Russell 2000[®] Index at maturity. - [?]
+If the Final Value of either Index is less than its Initial Value by more than 40%, you will lose more than 40% of your principal amount at maturity and could lose all of your principal amount at maturity. - ?
+Investors should be willing to forgo interest and dividend payments and be willing to lose some or all of their principal amount at maturity. - [?]
+The notes are unsecured and unsubordinated obligations of JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - ?
+Payments on the notes are not linked to a basket composed of the Indices.
+Payments on the notes are linked to the performance of each of the Indices individually, as described below. - ?
+Minimum denominations of \$1,000 and integral multiples thereof - [?]
+The notes priced on March 28, 2016 and are expected to settle on or about March 31, 2016. - ?
+CUSIP: 48128GRF9